Admission | Conditional Admission | Program Questions

 Can I start the program on any day?

 No. Each program has specific dates when new students can start.
 The Calendar and Fees page lists this information.
-However, our Intensive English for Communication (IEC) and International Business English (IBE) programs have many possible starting dates for new students.
-These programs allow new students to start at the beginning of a semester or session, or on any of the flexible-entry dates listed on our Calendar & Fees page.
+Our Intensive English for Communication (IEC) program has many possible starting dates for new students.

 What is the right program for me?